c4milo/gotoolkit/README.md

 on a daily basis.

 ## Algorithms
 * **Stack**: backed by a linked list.
-If you are too constrained by space, feel free to contribute an implementation backed by a resizeable array.
+If you are too constrained by space, feel free to contribute an implementation backed by growing slice.
 Otherwise, this implementation is for you.